CUNY-SPS-Data-Science-Program/your-bio-himalayahall/Story 3/README.md

 ## Gun Law Score
 [Giffords Gun Law Scorecard](https://giffords.org/lawcenter/resources/scorecard) for each state.
 Giffords gun law score have the following scale, from strongest gun laws to weakest: \[A+, A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F\].

 NOriginal Giffords scores have been coerced into a 5-point [Likert scale](https://en.wikipedia.org/wiki/Likert_scale) and a numeric grade was assigned to each letter grade: \[A: 4, B: 3, C: 2, D: 1, F: 0\].

+# Presentation

+The presentation uses [Plotly](https://plotly.com/graphing-libraries/) for rendering dynamic plots.

+## Interactive

+To fully experience the dynamic plots, do one of the following:

+- Download and load the standalone [html file](https://github.com/CUNY-SPS-Data-Science-Program/your-bio-himalayahall/blob/main/Story%203/Story3.html) in your favorite browser.
+- Download and run the [Jupyter Notebook](https://github.com/CUNY-SPS-Data-Science-Program/your-bio-himalayahall/blob/main/Story%203/Story3.ipynb)

+## Static

+A PDF version of the Jupyter Notebook is available [here](https://github.com/CUNY-SPS-Data-Science-Program/your-bio-himalayahall/blob/main/Story%203/Story3.pdf).